Glacial period: Last Glacial Period

-The last glacial period was the most recent glacial period within the Quaternary glaciation.
-It occurred in the Pleistocene, which began about 110,000 years ago and ended about 15,000 years ago.
+The last glacial period was the most recent glacial period within the Quaternary glaciation at the end of the Pleistocene, and began about 110,000 years ago and ended about 11,700 years ago.
 The glaciations that occurred during the glacial period covered many areas of the Northern Hemisphere and have different names, depending on their geographic distributions: Wisconsin (in North America), Devensian (in Great Britain), Midlandian (in Ireland), Würm (in the Alps), Weichsel (in northern Central Europe), Dali (in East China), Beiye (in North China), Taibai (in Shaanxi) Luoji Shan (in southwest Sichuan), Zagunao (in northwest Sichuan), Tianchi (in the Tian Shan) Jomolungma (in the Himalayas), and Llanquihue (in Chile).
 The glacial advance reached the Last Glacial Maximum about 26,500 BP.
 In Europe, the ice sheet reached Northern Germany.
 Over the last 650,000 years, there have been on average seven cycles of glacial advance and retreat.